thanos-io/thanos/docs/proposals/deletions_object_storage.md

 ## Goals

 *   Unblock users and allow series deletion in the object storage using tombstones.
-*   Allowing undeletes for a default time duration and extending it as per the user requirements.
-*   Dealing with already downsampled and to be downsampled blocks with tombstones.
+*   Deal with compaction and downsampling of blocks with tombstones.
-*   Performing all the above operations at admin level.
+*   Performing deletions at admin level.

 ## Proposed Approach